HongyuJerryWang/LGP-Tutorials/Tutorial 2 - Evolutionary Algorithms and Hyperparameters/README.md

 So we have managed to improve the performance quite a bit along the way, withour doing any programming.

 It should be noted that LGP is stochastic, therefore different runs will give different results.
 You may need to do 3 to 5 runs to get an idea of how good a configuration is.
 For the clarity of this tutorial, the configuration files use single runs.
-Specify
+Specify:

 ```
 "numberOfRuns": 10